VEGOILS-Palm oil edges down after hitting 3-week high

 May soybean oil contract on the Dalian Commodities

-Brent crude rose past $111 a barrel on Thursday on a drop in
+Brent crude edged up to $111 a barrel on Thursday on a drop

 Contract Month Last Change Low High Volume